October 2023 — Issue 9

-This is a regular publication from KPMG's EMA Financial Services Regulatory Insight Centre, providing a summary of the latest ESG regulatory developments impacting financial services firms in the UK and EU.
+This is a regular publication from KPMG's EMA Financial Services Regulatory Insight Centre, providing key updates on the latest ESG regulatory developments impacting financial services firms in the UK and the EU.

-For more on all the above, read on.
+For more information on these and other updates, read on.

 Reporting and disclosures

 The finalised Disclosure Framework from the TPT was published on 9 October, alongside other guidance.
 For more detail, see the article above.

 European Commission consults on changes to the SFDR

 The European Commission has launched a wide-ranging consultation on the SFDR.
 For more detail, see the article above.

 The final set of TNFD recommendations and guidance were released in September during Climate Week in New York.
 For more insights, see the link above.

 European Commission proposal to delay adoption of sector specific ESRS

 The European Commission has committed in its 2024 work programme to reducing the reporting burden on firms by 25%.
 With this in mind, it has put forward a proposal (PDF 197KB) to delay adoption of the sector-specific set of ESRS (Set 2) under the Corporate Sustainability Reporting Directive to enable firms to focus on implementation of the sector-agnostic set of ESRS (Set 1), due to apply from 1 January 2024.
 The sector-specific standards have not yet been issued but were expected to be adopted in 2024 — under the proposal, this would now be 30 June 2026.
 For consistency, the Commission also proposes to postpone the deadline for adoption of the ESRS for non-EU companies meeting certain thresholds from 30 June 2024 to 30 June 2026.